MTalha-Codes/mmqlc/README.md

 1. CMakeLists.txt<br/>You can use CMakeLists.txt by using CMake build system to generate binaries.<br/> Click to read more about the [**CMake build system**](https://cmake.org/documentation/)

 2. Makefile<br/>Use the following simple shell command to compile the source code.
+There is no included Makefile script you have to generate it using CMake-CLI or GUI.

    ```makefile
    make